Actively Recruiting

 You may qualify if you...

-- Age 65 or older with performance status 0 to 2
+- Age 65 years or older with a performance status (PS) score of 0 to 2

-- Diagnosis of metastatic non-small cell lung cancer confirmed by histology or cytology
+- Confirmed metastatic non-small cell lung cancer (NSCLC) by histology or cytology

-- No mutations or fusions in common driving genes EGFR, ALK, or ROS1 (adenocarcinoma requires genetic testing)
+- No mutations or fusions in common genes such as EGFR, ALK, or ROS1 (adenocarcinoma requires genetic testing)

-- Positive PD-L1 expression with tumor proportion score of 1% or higher
+- Positive PD-L1 expression with tumor proportion score (TPS) of 1% or higher

-- First-line treatment with stable brain or bone metastases or stable symptoms after local treatment
+- First-line treatment status with stable brain or bone metastases or stable symptoms after local treatment

-- Available enhanced CT images of chest and supraclavicular area before treatment and measurable tumor lesions
+- Available enhanced CT scans of chest and supraclavicular area with measurable tumor lesions

 - Estimated survival time of at least 6 months